nf-core/website/markdown/events/2022/hackathon-march-2022.md

 During the hackathon, we will have a few light-hearted fun and games!

+- Once again we are running our nf-core bingo throughout the three days!
+See instructions how to play [here](https://nfcore-bingo.web.app/).
 - Breaks will happen in the dedicated Cafeteria room, for informal chatting and getting to know each other.
 - Finally, during Thursday's social event (see schedule above), we will be running a short quiz!